 1-17 What is important in the past history?

 It is important to note:

-- If the present complaints have ever occurred before
+- If the present complaints have occurred before.

 It is most important to determine whether the present complaints can be related to anything in the past history.